10 Best Herbal Lotions For Sore Eyes

 Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal remedies for its anti-inflammatory and soothing properties.

-When formulated into a herbal lotion, it can provide relief for sore eyes by reducing irritation and redness.
-The lotion typically contains extracts from the leaves and stems of the plant, which are rich in antioxidants and minerals.
-Application of the lotion around the eyes can help calm inflammation and promote healing.
+When prepared into a herbal lotion, it can provide relief for sore eyes by reducing irritation and redness.
+The lotion is typically made by infusing fresh or dried nettle leaves in a carrier oil, such as coconut or jojoba oil, to extract its beneficial compounds.
+Applying a few drops of the cooled lotion to the closed eyelids can help calm inflammation and promote healing.

 salvia officinalis lotion